-173. Assets: In Cuba, General Plan on Land Use Planning and Environmental Management Plans integrates

-- 174. In Dominican Republic, national and local development planning is governed by the National Development Strategy, which is the instrument of the National System of Planning and Public Investment (SNIPP).
+- 173. Assets: In Cuba, General Plan on Land Use Planning and Environmental Management Plans integrates information obtained through the RHVS.
+These studies inform the provincial and municipal Disaster Reduction Plans, provincial environmental strategies and plans, sectorial plans and projects.
+All these planning instruments contribute to the National Economic Plan of Cuba. - 174.
+In Dominican Republic, national and local development planning is governed by the National Development Strategy, which is the instrument of the National System of Planning and Public Investment (SNIPP).
 In addition, there are Institutional Strategic Plans, which provide sectorial and territorial level inputs for the Multiannual Plan for Public Sector.
 At the local level, there are 97 Municipal Development Plans and 32 Provincial Socio-economic Development Plans, implemented by the Local Development Councils.
-Of the proposed municipalities Bani, Nizao, Sabana Larga, Rancho Arriba, San Jose de Ocoa have both Local Development Councils and Municipal Development Plans.
-None of these plans address disaster risk, climate change or climate variability. - 175.
+Of the proposed municipalities, Bani, Nizao, Sabana Larga, Rancho Arriba, and San Jose de Ocoa have both Local Development Councils and Municipal Development Plans.47 However, none of these plans address disaster risk, climate change or climate variability. - 175.
 In Jamaica, Local Sustainable Development Plan (LSDP) of St Catherine is close to completion, whereas in St Thomas and St. Mary the work is incipient. - 176.
-Gaps to be addressed: While the exact information is not available at this stage, national stakeholders in the three countries indicate that both national and municipal level plans are obsolete or require revision and updating to properly incorporate CCA and DRR aspects. - 177.
-In Cuba, General Plan on Land Use Planning (PGOT) and Environmental plan, as well as sectorial plans, requires revision and updating with new information on climate and disaster risks and adaptation measures. - 178.
-In Dominican Republic, there are no Local Development Councils and Municipal Development Plans in Cambita and Los Cacaos.
-The existing plans in target municipalities need revision and updating with disaster and climate risk information and risk reduction/adaptation measures. - 179.
-In Jamaica, there is no LSDP currently in St. Mary or St. Thomas.
-The existing plan in St. Catherine needs revision to determine if CCA and DRR are properly integrated.
+Gaps to be addressed: While a more precise analysis would be required in the proposal development stage, consultations in the three countries indicate that both national and municipal level plans are obsolete or require revision and updating to properly incorporate climate change parameters and both disaster risk reduction and adaptation measures. - 177.
+In Cuba, General Plan on Land Use Planning (PGOT) and Environmental plan, as well as sectorial plans, require revision and updating with new information on climate change, climate risk analysis and adaptation measures. - 178.
+In Dominican Republic, there are no Local Development Councils and Municipal Development Plans in Cambita and Los Cacaos municipalities.
+Where there are existing plans in target municipalities, they need to be revised and updated with climate change, climate and disaster risk information, and risk reduction/adaptation measures. - 179.
+In Jamaica, there is no Local Sustainable Development Plan (LSDP) in St. Mary or St. Thomas.
+The existing plan in St. Catherine needs revision to determine if adaptation and disaster risk reduction analysis and measures are properly integrated.